litelmurpi/azfa/inggris.md

 * Interactive Venn diagram animates on screen glowing with Electric Blue highlights.

 **[Script]**
+> "Good day to our honorable lecturer and hello to all our classmates!
+Welcome to our IT Job Exploration video presentation for SI013 Bahasa Inggris II at Universitas Amikom Yogyakarta.

+Before we begin, allow us to introduce our team members: Member 1, Member 2, and Member 3.

-> "Hello everyone!
-Welcome to our IT Job Exploration presentation.
-Today, our team is excited to unpack one of the most vital and fast-growing roles in the tech industry: **The Product Manager**, or **PM**.
+Today, our group is excited to explore one of the most dynamic leadership roles in the tech industry: The Product Manager (PM).

->
-> Have you ever wondered why apps like Spotify, Netflix, or Instagram constantly release features that feel almost mind-reading?
+Have you ever wondered why apps like Spotify, Netflix, or Instagram constantly drop feature updates that feel almost mind-reading?
 Behind every intuitive digital product is a Product Manager working behind the scenes.

->
-> As you can see on the interactive diagram on your screen, a Product Manager operates right at the sweet spot where **Business, User Experience (UX), and Technology** intersect.
+As you can see on Slide 1, a Product Manager operates right at the sweet spot where Business ROI, User Experience (UX), and Technology intersect.

->
-> A common question is: *How is a Product Manager different from a Project Manager?*
-> Think of it this way: A *Project Manager* focuses on **'How & When'**—budgeting, timelines, and execution.
-But a *Product Manager* owns the **'What & Why'**—identifying the exact user problems to solve and driving the strategic product vision.
+A common question is: How is a PM different from a Project Manager?
+Think of it this way: A Project Manager focuses on 'How & When'—schedules and delivery.
+But a Product Manager owns the 'What & Why'—identifying real user pain points and driving strategic product vision.""
->
-> In short, PMs are the champion and voice of the customer inside tech organizations!"

 ---